htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

 :classad-attribute:`StreamOut`
     An attribute utilized only for grid universe jobs.
 The default value is ``True``.
-If ``True``, and ``TransferOut`` is ``True``, then job output is streamed back to the submit machine, instead of doing the transfer (as a whole) after the job completes.
-If ``False``, then job output is transferred back to the submit machine (as a whole) after the job completes.
+If ``True``, and ``TransferOut`` is ``True``, then job output is streamed back to the access point, instead of doing the transfer (as a whole) after the job completes.
+If ``False``, then job output is transferred back to the access point (as a whole) after the job completes.
 If ``TransferOut`` is ``False``, then this job attribute is ignored.